KevinKapka/Bike-Repair-Booker/README.md

 ## Check Service Area

-Once you have selected your service type type in your address to see if you are in the service area.
+Once you have selected your service type, enter in your address to see if you are in the service area.

 <div align="center">
 <img src="./readme-assests/addressVerification.gif" alt="service area demo" width="250" />